nmshd/documentation/_docs_integrate/attribute-introduction.md

 An Identity may have created an Attribute for itself or received an Attribute from a peer that it does not need any longer.
 In both cases, it can [delete the Attribute]({% link _docs_integrate/delete-attributes.md %}).
-If an Identity has shared an Attribute that is owned by itself with a peer, it can [request the deletion of this Attribute from the peer]({% link _docs_integrate/delete-attributes.md %}#request-the-deletion-of-own-attributes-from-peer) in order to withdraw their permission to use the Attribute.
+If an Identity has shared an Attribute with a peer, it can [request the deletion of this Attribute from the peer]({% link _docs_integrate/delete-attributes.md %}#request-the-deletion-of-emitted-attributes-from-peer) in order to withdraw their permission to use the Attribute.
-Of course, the associated [own Attribute can be deleted]({% link _docs_integrate/delete-attributes.md %}#delete-own-attributes), too.
+Of course, the associated [emitted Attribute can be deleted]({% link _docs_integrate/delete-attributes.md %}#delete-emitted-attributes), too.